yashkantharia/Circular_Pie/README.md

 ```
 2. Install the prerequisite software mentioned earlier.

-3. Open the repository in Eclipse
+3. Open the repository in Eclipse.

 4. Start the Tomcat server from Eclipse.